Ryback and WWE are still in the middle of a legal battle over The Big Guy’s name. WWE replied to Ryback’s lawsuit and have denied his claims.

 WWE is trying to say that they can use the Ryback name and fans won’t draw any correlation to the wrestler who uses that same name.
 Ryback is still fighting this situation in court.

 Ryback legally changed his name to gain footing in this case, but it didn’t work for him either.
-He recently went on long social media rant about WWE’s pettiness.
+He recently went on a long social media rant about WWE’s pettiness.
 This is exactly what he was referring to.

 Felix Upton